nowzoo/ngx-app-msg/README.md

 Copy the `ngx-app-msg.scss` file [here](https://github.com/nowzoo/ngx-app-msg/blob/master/src/ngx-app-msg.scss) into your app's `src/` directory, and incorporate it into your app's styles.
 You can do this in `angular.json` ([example](https://github.com/nowzoo/ngx-app-msg/blob/master/angular.json#L31)) or by importing it from your main stylesheet.

+**Note:** None of the styles or animations are coded into the component.
+You have to provide them in your app's build.
+See [customizing](#Customizing) below.

 ### Import the module
 ```ts
 // app.module.ts...